 These kits are also referred to as dye-cut, budget or punch-out plywood dollhouse kits.
 Some manufacturers of these dollhouse kits are Greenleaf Dollhouses and Corona Concepts Dollhouses.
-Both are the same company but under different names.
+Both are the same company, but under different names.

-A lot of miniaturists have a negative view about these types of dollhouses because of their complexity and modification difficulty.
+A lot of miniaturists have a negative view of these types of dollhouses because of their complexity and modification difficulty.
 These dollhouses can be very detailed and intricate, making them harder to build.
 These dollhouses are true to scale and look more like miniature model houses than dollhouses.

 Tab and slot dollhouse kits consist of punch-out pieces that come in 1/8th" thick plywood sheets.
 This construction only requires glue.
 Every single part of the dollhouse is in these plywood sheets.
 Since they come in flat sheets of plywood, they are completely two dimensional and the building process transforms them into three dimensional objects, once finished.
 This requires a lot of laminating of wood parts to achieve rich layers and proper thickness.